rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 mostly the same as those supported by the STOMP plugin, to the extent permitted by AMQP 1.0 semantics.

+Address format `"/amq/queue/" Q` refers to existing queues, i.e. queues created outside the RabbitMQ AMQP 1.0 plugin.
+Other address formats, e.g. `"/queue/" Q` refer to queues managed by the RabbitMQ AMQP 1.0 plugin, i.e. the plugin will declare such queues.

 ## Virtual Hosts

 AMQP 1.0 has no equivalent of AMQP 0-9-1 virtual hosts.
 A virtual host